Štefan Osuský: Biography

 He significantly contributed to the functioning of the newly formed League of Nations; between 1921 and 1932 he worked with the Reparations Commission, representing not only Czechoslovakia but also Poland, Yugoslavia, Romania and Greece.
 From 1922 he was the chairman of the Supervisory Commission - a function he held for fourteen years.
 He was also active in the Delimitation Commission, tasked with setting new borders in Europe.

 From 1921 Osuský worked as the Czechoslovak ambassador in France, contributing significantly to the development of Czechoslovak-French relations, a cornerstone of ČSR's international security.
 He remained at this post until the Second World War.
 After the breakup of Czechoslovakia in March 1939, he refused to relinquish the embassy and kept the office functioning.
 He began to organize Czechoslovak foreign resistance.
 2 October 1939 Osuský signed an Agreement on the Reestablishment of the Czechoslovak Army in France with French Prime Minister Édouard Daladier.
 His activity, however, met with resistance, especially with Eduard Beneš.
 Although in November 1939 he became a member of the Czechoslovak National Committee founded by Beneš, and in July 1940 Osuský was designated a minister of the Czechoslovak government in exile in London, his relations with Beneš were deteriorating.
 The differences with Beneš lay especially in the areas of foreign policy, the organization of Czechoslovak foreign resistance, the post-war restructuring of the republic and the solution of the Slovak issue.
 In March 1942 Beneš removed him from all functions and Osuský retired from the active scene.

 He began lecturing on the history of diplomacy and international relations at Oxford.
 In the spring of 1945 Osuský left for the United States, becoming a professor at the Colgate University in Hamilton, New York.
 After the Communist takeover in February 1948 he was active in the Council of Free Czechoslovakia.
 He also worked as a journalist-political scientist.
 In his work he especially paid attention to the history and presence of Czechoslovak politics in international relations.
 He died in Herndon, Virginia, on 27 September 1973.

 He is buried at Oak Hill Cemetery, Georgetown, Washington, D.C.
-The epitaph on his grave reads: "And he shall be like a tree planted by the rivers of water, that bringeth forth his fruit in his season; his leaf also shall not wither."
+The epitaph on his grave, quoting Psalm 1:3, reads: "And he shall be like a tree planted by the rivers of water, that bringeth forth his fruit in his season; his leaf also shall not wither."

 In 1992 the post-Communist Czechoslovak government posthumously awarded him the Order of T. G. Masaryk I-class.
 In 2001 Osuský received the Order of the White Double Cross II-class in memoriam.